TobKed/blog/content/posts/2021_summary.md

 ## Learning, talking

-I completed [Productivity course]({filename}/posts/2021_04_15_productivity.md) which helped and helping me continuously to improve my time (and life) management.
+I completed the [Productivity course]({filename}/posts/2021_04_15_productivity.md) which helped and continues to help me improve my time (and life) management.

-I learned also how to use this iconic text editor called [Vim](https://www.vim.org/).
+I also learned how to use this iconic text editor called [Vim](https://www.vim.org/).
-Maybe I am not very efficient with it, hence I am not using for everything but comfortable enough to dome some work with it.
+Maybe I am not very efficient with it, hence I don’t use it  for everything but comfortable enough to do some work with it.

 I gave two presentations: